-The library functions as a major resource center for both our students and faculty.
+The Learning Commons functions as a major resource center for both our students and faculty.
 It serves to promote research skills students need to become life-long learners.
-The librarian collaborates with classroom teachers in coaching students in this process.
-Keeping in mind Maryknoll School’s Mission Statement, Philosophy of Educational, Expected School Learning Results, and Ten Common Principles of Essential Schools, the Library aims to maintain a balanced collection of print and on-line resources which include books, magazines & journals, VHS & DVD programs, and full-text online periodical databases and e-books subscribed to by the Library.
-Being a full-laptop school, we have made these resources accessible to everyone via our wired and wireless network, as well as from home.
+Keeping in mind Maryknoll School’s Mission Statement, Philosophy of Educational, Expected School Learning Results, and Ten Common Principles of Essential Schools, the Learning Commons aims to maintain a collection of print and on-line resources which include books, magazines & journals, VHS & DVD programs, and full-text online periodical databases and e-books subscribed to by the aschool.
+Being a laptop school, we have made these resources accessible to everyone via our wired and wireless network, as well as from home.

-The Library provides a space for teaching and learning, where research, reading, individual or group work, project work, presentations, and meetings can all take place.
+The Learning Commons provides a space for teaching and learning, where research, reading, individual or group work, project work, presentations, and meetings can all take place.

 Monday through Friday